ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 [^issue] https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/179

-> [Ned] *The following sections should describe augmentation in the context of the `ev` and `evs` relations containing ECTs staged for ACS augmentation*
+> [Ned] *The following sections should describe augmentation in the context of the `ev` and `evs` relations containing EPTs staged for ACS augmentation*

 ### Processing triples representing Conditional Endorsements